supertokens/dashboard/.github/PULL_REQUEST_TEMPLATE.md

             -   [ ] The whole tenant row must be clickable and on click should take to tenant details page
             -   [ ] Create some users for the tenant and ensure user count matches
             -   [ ] See users button must take you to users listing page with the tenant selected on a new window
+            -   [ ] Should see a warning when no login methods are enabled
             -   [ ] Enabled login methods
                 -   [ ] Should be able to toggle only login methods based on the initialised recipes
-                    -   [ ] if only thirdpartyemailpassword recipe is initialised, should not be able to turn on any of the passwordless login methods (otp-phone, otp-email, etc)
+                    -   [ ] if only thirdparty and emailpassword recipe is initialised, should not be able to turn on any of the passwordless login methods (otp-phone, otp-email, etc)
                     -   [ ] if passwordless is initialised with contact method email only, should not be able to turn on otp-phone, link-phone
                 -   [ ] should be able to turn off all login methods
-                -   [ ] if we turn on emailpassword and a passwordless login method, a warning should be shown that we do not have a pre-built UI for this yet
             -   [ ] Secondary login methods
                 -   [ ] With mfa not initialised, should not be able to turn on any secondary login methods
                 -   [ ] Should be able to toggle only login methods based on initialised recipes